-- If you are running more than an hour, you need fuel.
-This can be Gu's, real food such as dried fruit or pretzels, or even liquid nutrition such as Tailwind. - Fuel early and often.
-Your body will have an easier time digesting small, frequent bites.
-Eat earlier in your runs so you don't get into a fuel deficit.
-The body has a harder time digesting when it is physical spent. - The hotter it is, the more you sweat, and the more hydration you need.
+- Keep it simple.
+The best pre-run fuel is easily-digestible, simpler carbs.
+Heavy proteins and high fiber foods are difficult to digest while running. - Particularly for evening runs, try to eat a small snack about 2 hours before the run. - For morning runs, few runners want to get up 2 hours early to eat.
+But try to have at least a few calories before you run.
+A few mandarin orange wedges, a few bites of oatmeal, or even some juice can help keep you from bonking towards the end of your workout. - The hotter it is, the more you sweat, and the more hydration you need.
 This hydration should include some sort of electrolyte intake electrolyte drink, salt tabs, even pretzels or other salty foods. - The colder it is, the less you will feel like you need to drink.
-Drink anyway. - Keep it simple.
-The best fuel is easily-digestible, simpler carbs.
-Heavy proteins and high fiber foods are difficult to digest while running. - Eat and hydrate well in the days leading up to your long runs.
+Drink anyway. - Eat and hydrate well in the days leading up to your runs.
 For runs in heat, consume a little extra salt the day before the run to help you retain fluid.